Fakhime/Fakhime/README.md

 ⭐️ Made more than 60 researches (h-index of 16 with 664 citations).
 They are dedicated to using ML to predict important reservoir indicators such as in situ stress, MMP, permeability etc.

-⭐️ Leading 3 AI-based projects in China and Kazakhstan worth ~210K USD.
+⭐️ Leading 3 AI-based projects in China and Kazakhstan.
 Their primary purpose is to make interactive web application for enhanced oil recovery

 ### Coding stack:
 <img align="left" alt="Lab" width="42px" style="padding-right:10px;" src="https://upload.wikimedia.org/wikipedia/commons/thumb/c/cf/Python_logo_51.svg/1200px-Python_logo_51.svg.png">